Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 - Moving straight outwards from the center, the input will always stay straight.

-- Moving around any part of the area and crossing any line of symmetry will make input change direction often unexpectedly to the user.
-The lines of symmetry are the X and Y axis as well as the corner to corner diagonals.
+- Moving around any part of the area and crossing any line of symmetry will make input change direction, often unexpectedly to the user.
+The lines of symmetry are the X and Y axis, as well as the corner-to-corner diagonals.

 - Secondary mapping types distribute distortion axially in different ways.
 These mappings will feel very similar to the user.
 Axial distribution of the distortion stretches either the X or Y axis (Horizontal or Vertical) more than the other axis.